Life in the United Kingdom

 Test and Trace

-The NHS COVID-19 App launched on Thursday 24 September 2020, and we are encouraging all staff, students and our visitors to download the app in our national effort to keep everyone safe.
+The NHS COVID-19 App launched in 2020, and we are encouraging all staff, students and our visitors to download the app in our national effort to keep everyone safe.

-The app allows you to check your symptoms, book a test, check in and get alerts if you are close to someone who has tested positive, how does this work with the University’s Track and Trace?
+The app allows you to check your symptoms, check in and get alerts if you are close to someone who has tested positive, how does this work with the University’s Track and Trace?

 Please continue to scan the QR codes around campus, especially in teaching rooms.
 You will need to use the Herts Mobile Track Trace app when you’re on campus and use the NHS COVID-19 App when you’re off campus.
 Let’s work together to keep our whole community safe and well.
 You can read more about our track and trace process on our website.